The Treehouse Educational Advocacy Program

 - Train caregivers, social workers and students themselves to advocate for students’ educational rights.

-The goals of The Treehouse Educational Advocacy Program are that:
+The goals of The Treehouse Educational Advocacy Program are:

 Date Program Originally Loaded onto CEBC: April 2012